 Difficulty: Beginner/Intermediate.
 This hike has a fair bit of uphill, but the trails are solid and well-constructed.
-It isn’t technical at all, but it does require some fitness as the trails can be a steeper incline.
+It isn’t a technical hike, but it does require some fitness as the trails are at a relatively steep incline.
 If there’s bad weather and the ground is wet, I’d rate this an intermediate hike, as it may be a bit slippery.

 How to get to this Seceda hike

 Start & End Point: Col Raiser Cable Car

 BY CAR: From Bolzano, it takes roughly 50 minutes to drive to the cable car station.
 Take SS12 and then the SS242.
 From Cortina d’Ampazzo, it takes an hour and a half to drive to the cable car station along the SR48 and SS243.

 Parking: There’s a good amount of parking at the Col Raiser cable car station, through it does fill up by afternoon!
 I would advise getting there earlier rather than later.

 BY PUBLIC TRANSPORT: This hike is easily accessible by bus from Bolzano.
 From the Bolzano bus station, located right next to the train station, take the 350 bus towards Val Gardena.
 It takes roughly an hour and 15 minutes before you reach your bus stop, St. Cristina, Dosses.
 Alternatively, you could get off the stop before at St. Cristina, Rathaus.
 It’s about a 20 minute walk from either bus stop to the Col Raiser cable car station (and it’s quite a steep uphill walk!).